 Colleges usually teach this paper in the last term of the first year of FHS.
 Regular lectures covering different aspects of the literature of the period take place in this term and sometimes in earlier terms as well.

-This paper is examined by a three-hour timed exam.
+Structure of the examination: This paper is examined by a timed exam.
 Students will be expected to answer three essay questions.

 2.6.6 Paper 6: Special Options